cxoto/recordset/README.md

 ## Features
--You can set the profile information of Tencent cloud through a simple command -You can use the rlist command to query all record records under DNSPod -You can add a record using the Radd command
+- You can set the profile information of Tencent cloud through a simple command
+- You can use the rlist command to query all record records under DNSPod
+- You can add a record using the Radd command
--Can be deleted by rdel command
+- Can be deleted by rdel command

 ## Requirements